agl-c/deid2_dpsyn/README.md

 # DPSyn: a quick-start guide
+[TOC]

 ## What is DPsyn?

 We present DPSyn, an algorithm for synthesizing microdata for data analysis while satisfying differential privacy.

 To facilitate your understanding, please refer to the paper *PrivSyn: Differentially Private Data Synthesis* [link](https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun).
-And the repository is actually based on it.
+And we utilized the record synthesis method proposed in that paper, which is GUM ( Gradually Update Method ) .

-## Comparison with related work
+### Comparison with related work

 There are two similar and highly-related papers (both from competitors in the competition) .
 They are:
 [PrivMRF](http://www.vldb.org/pvldb/vol14/p2190-cai.pdf), and